 Further this document informed by the development of 30 Year Long Term Strategy, and review done by various directorates, not to rewrite but guided by legislation above.
-During the review of this cycle we were informed by two round of collaborative strategic planning session held in Sun City on the 02-03 May 2024, where we collaborate with the Strategic intention to:
+During the review of this cycle we were informed by two round of collaborative strategic planning session held in Sun City on the 02-03 May 2024, where we collaborate with the intention to "Future Proof MKLM" communities by providing sustainable basic services and dignified way of living aligned to MTDP 2 above.